Uljin–Samcheok Landings: Domestic reactions

-The victory at Ulchin-Samcheok validated Park's increased security measures and propaganda campaigns.
-Prior to the Ulchin-Samcheok landings, Park's anti-ideological campaigns sought to instill a sense of patriotism and loyalty towards the government.
+The success in countering the Ulchin-Samcheok landings validated Park's increased security measures and propaganda campaigns.
+Prior to the landings, Park's anti-ideological campaigns sought to instill a sense of patriotism and loyalty towards the government.
 Ulchin-Samcheok became proof that those efforts had not been wasted, and moreover deflected suspicion which regarded Parks top-down assimilation of South Korean military forces under a unified chain of command, as a ploy for consolidating personal power.
-Instead, South Koreans not only felt protected by President Park's regime but also that they had contributed in protecting their country.
+Instead, South Koreans not only felt protected by Park's regime but also that they had contributed in protecting their country.
 These two factors allowed Park to consolidate his authority in the eyes of the South Korean people.

-In contrast, Kim Il-sung, in light of the massive DPRK failure, scapegoated his generals by publicly shaming their incompetencies and rebelliousness.
-The issue was not that the KWP's message was unready to be embraced, but that it had been implemented incorrectly.
-Following two years of unsuccessful guerrilla warfare, highlighted by the Ulchin-Samcheok failure, punishment by death or imprisonment was implemented for senior military officials responsible for failing to implement the party line.
-Along with the disbandment of the 124th division, several prominent members of the DPRK who also received punishment included the defense minister - General Kim Chong-bong, KPA chairman - General Ho Pong-haek, and KWP secretary - Cho Tong-chol.
+In contrast, Kim, in light of the massive DPRK failure, scapegoated his generals.
+The KWP's position was not that the policy was unpopular in the South but rather that it had been implemented incorrectly.
+Following two years of unsuccessful guerrilla warfare, punishment by death or imprisonment was implemented for senior military officials responsible for failing to implement the party line.
+Along with the disbandment of Unit 124, several prominent members of the DPRK who also received punishment included the defense minister - General Kim Chong-bong, KPA chairman - General Ho Pong-haek, and KWP secretary - Cho Tong-chol.
 After the military purge, Kim resumed unified control over military activity by placing the KWP as a political watchdog over the military.